-The Most Bizarre and Unique Restaurants in Las Vegas
+5 Most Bizarre and Unique Restaurants in Las Vegas

 Heart Attack Grill

-Inside, you’ll be greeted by lively music, and the overall atmosphere is festive, making Capo’s a perfect place to go out with friends when you wish to enjoy a delicious dinner accompanied by great cocktails.
-The live music is on every night, taking you back to the era of the 1920s and 1930s nightclubs.
-And if you are adventurous enough, you can even dress up to make your dinner more memorable.
+Inside, you’ll be greeted by rhythmic music and a festive atmosphere, making Capo’s a perfect place to go when you desire some good cheer accompanied by delicious food and great cocktails.
+The live music performance happens daily, taking you back to the era of the 1920s shindigs.
+And if you are adventurous enough, you can wear a timepiece to make your dinner even more memorable.

 Eiffel Tower Restaurant

-Top Golf Las Vegas
+Topgolf Las Vegas